-A Geotechnical-Engineering Report Is Subject to Misinterpretation
+A Geotechnical-Engineering Report Is Subject to Misinterpretation problems.

-Other design-team members' misinterpretation of geotechnical-engineering reports has resulted in costly problems.
 Confront that risk by having your geotechnical engineer confer with appropriate members of the design team after submitting the report.
 Also retain your geotechnical engineer to review pertinent elements of the design team's plans and specifications.
 Constructors can also misinterpret a geotechnical-engineering report.
 Confront that risk by having your geotechnical engineer participate in prebid and preconstruction conferences, and by providing geotechnical construction observation.